Between 2009 and 2017, the market went up on one of the most amazing streaks:

 Lesson learned from this graph: the stock market always go back up.
 This graph covers pretty much all catastrophes an investor could live in his life.
 After the techno bubble and a credit crunch, the stock market is still averaging around 10% annualized return over the past 30 years.
 I hope you have realized that I’m using total return in all my graph as dividend growth investing is the backbone of my investing strategy.

 When you are in for the long haul, how the stock market will react in a few months should not worry you.
 The certainty you need is that the stock market always go back up.
 If you are not in for the long haul, then maybe investing in the stock market is not for you.

 Unfortunately, being in for the long haul, is highly profitable, but incredibly boring…

 The market is at its all-time high – how do I invest?

 “The four most dangerous words in investing are: ‘this time it’s different.'”

 – Sir John Templeton

 On the other side, the only worse decision than picking bad stocks would be to not pick any at all.
 How’s your money market fund did between 2009 and 2017?
 What can save you is a strong investing process.
-With a well-defined stock picking methodology, you can start building a new portfolio today and invest a lot of money without being stressed even if you start in a all-time high market.
+With a well-defined stock-picking methodology, you can start building a new portfolio today and invest a lot of money without being stressed even if you start in an all-time high market.
 The methodology presented above has been based on decades of academic studies and based on my own experience.

 Don’t expect the market to be different this time.
-It will go down, and will bounce back.
+It will go down and will bounce back.
 The only thing we don’t know is when.
 By using a stock selection process rigorously, you can start investing today, even if “today” the market is high.
 The following process will help you doing it the right companies and avoid picking bad ones.